 Purpose of SAMP

-The South Asia Microform Project shall acquire and maintain, for the common use of subscribing institutions, a readily accessible collection of materials in microform related to the study of South Asia.
-The collection will be formed and maintained as a cooperative enterprise through library subscriptions, which will entitle the subscribing libraries to borrow material in microform copy from the pool for their use locally.
-Materials will be collected both through the filming efforts of the project and through the purchase of positive copies of materials filmed by other groups, institutions and companies.
+The South Asia Materials Project shall acquire and maintain, for the common use of subscribing institutions, a readily accessible collection of materials in digital, microform, or any other format related to the study of South Asia.
+The collection will be formed and maintained as a cooperative enterprise through library subscriptions, which will entitle the subscribing libraries to access materials from the pool for their use locally.
+Materials will be collected both through the filming or digitization efforts of the project and through the purchase materials created and/or held by other groups, institutions and companies.

 - There shall be a SAMP Committee consisting of one representative from each subscribing institution wishing to be represented which shall meet annually in conjunction with the Annual Meeting of the Association for Asian Studies.
 The official business of this Committee will be conducted by mail ballots.